junxit/us-congress-bills-113/bill.md

     - **(A)** determines that the waiver is in the national security interest of the United States; and
     - **(B)** submits to the appropriate congressional committees a report on the determination and the reasons for the determination.
   - **(2)** *Form of report* The report required by paragraph (1)(B) shall be submitted in unclassified form, but may include a classified annex.
-- **(f)** *Transaction-Specific national security waiver*
+- **(f)** *Transaction-specific national security waiver*
   - **(1)** *In general* The President may waive the application of sanctions under subsection (a) or (b) with respect to a specific transaction if the President—
     - **(A)** determines that the transaction is in the national security interest of the United States; and
     - **(B)** submits to the appropriate congressional committees a detailed report on the determination and the specific reasons for the determination that a waiver with respect to the transaction is necessary and appropriate.
   - **(2)** *Form of report* The report required by paragraph (1)(B) shall be submitted in unclassified form, but may include a classified annex.
 - **(g)** *Penalties* The penalties provided for in subsections (b) and (c) of section 206 of the International Emergency Economic Powers Act (50 U.S.C.
 1705) shall apply to a person that violates, attempts to violate, or conspires to violate, or causes a violation of, subsection (a) or (b) of this section, or an order or regulation prescribed under either such subsection, to the same extent that such penalties apply to a person that commits an unlawful act described in section 206(a) of the International Emergency Economic Powers Act.
 - **(h)** *Termination* This section, and sanctions imposed under this section, shall terminate on the date on which the President submits to the appropriate congressional committees a certification that the Government of the Russian Federation has ceased ordering, controlling, or otherwise directing, supporting, or financing, significant acts intended to undermine the peace, security, stability, sovereignty, or territorial integrity of Ukraine, Georgia, and Moldova.
+- **(h)** *Termination* This section, and sanctions imposed under this section, shall terminate on the date on which the President submits to the appropriate congressional committees a certification that the Government of the Russian Federation has ceased ordering, controlling, or otherwise directing, supporting, or financing, significant acts intended to undermine the peace, security, stability, sovereignty, or territorial integrity of Ukraine, Georgia, and Moldova, including through an agreement between the appropriate parties.

 ## § 5.
 Sanctions on Russian and other foreign financial institutions

-- **(a)** *Facilitation of certain defense- and energy-Related transactions* The President may impose the sanction described in subsection (c) with respect to a foreign financial institution that the President determines engages, on or after the date of the enactment of this Act, in significant transactions involving—
+- **(a)** *Facilitation of certain defense- and energy-related transactions* The President may impose the sanction described in subsection (c) with respect to a foreign financial institution that the President determines engages, on or after the date of the enactment of this Act, in significant transactions involving—
   - **(1)** persons with respect to which sanctions are imposed under section 4; and
   - **(2)** activities described in subsection (a) or (b) of that section.
 - **(b)** *Facilitation of financial transactions on behalf of specially designated nationals* The President may impose the sanction described in subsection (c) with respect to a foreign financial institution if the President determines that the foreign financial institution has, on or after the date that is 180 days after the date of the enactment of this Act, knowingly facilitated a significant financial transaction on behalf of any Russian person included on the list of specially designated nationals and blocked persons maintained by the Office of Foreign Assets Control of the Department of the Treasury, pursuant to—
   - **(1)** this Act;
   - **(2)** Executive Order 13660 (79 Fed.
 Reg.
 13,493), 13661 (79 Fed.
 Reg.
 15,535), or 13662 (79 Fed.
 Reg.
 16,169); or
-  - **(3)** any other Executive order addressing the crisis in Ukraine.
+  - **(3)** any other executive order addressing the crisis in Ukraine.
 - **(c)** *Sanction described* The sanction described in this subsection is, with respect to a foreign financial institution, a prohibition on the opening, and a prohibition or the imposition of strict conditions on the maintaining, in the United States of a correspondent account or a payable-through account by the foreign financial institution.
 - **(d)** *National security waiver* The President may waive the application of sanctions under this section with respect to a foreign financial institution if the President—
   - **(1)** determines that the waiver is in the national security interest of the United States; and
   - **(2)** submits to the appropriate congressional committees a report on the determination and the reasons for the determination.
 - **(e)** *Termination* This section, and sanctions imposed under this section, shall terminate on the date on which the President submits to the appropriate congressional committees the certification described in section 4(h).

 ## § 6.
-Codification of Executive orders addressing the crisis in Ukraine
+Codification of executive orders addressing the crisis in Ukraine

-United States sanctions with respect to the Russian Federation provided for in Executive Orders 13660 (79 Fed.
+- **(a)** *In general* United States United States sanctions with respect to the Russian Federation provided for in Executive Orders 13660 (79 Fed.
 Reg.
 13,493), 13661 (79 Fed.
 Reg.
 15,535), and 13662 (79 Fed.
 Reg.
 16,169), as in effect on the day before the date of the enactment of this Act, shall remain in effect until the date on which the President submits to the appropriate congressional committees the certification described in section 4(h).
+- **(b)** *Exceptions and waivers* Sanctions referred to in subsection (a) shall, as appropriate, be subject to the exceptions and waivers provided for in subsections (d), (e), and (f) of section 4.

 ## § 7.
 Major non-NATO ally status for Ukraine, Georgia, and Moldova